Elizabeth Washburn Wright: Biography

 Five years after she had left her position with the League, the United States Congress then, in disagreements with certain findings of the League, sent her to the Philippines on a fact-finding mission, to compare the success of the complete abolition of opium in the Philippines to the programs of the opium monopolies in Southeast Asia, such as the Opiumregie and the Opium Regie.
 She reported that opium was being smuggled into the Philippines from Iran, Yunnan, French Indochina, the Dutch East Indies and the foreign concessions of Amoy.

-Around the same time as her trip to the Philippines, in February of 1930, Wright received the Lin Tse Hsu Memorial Medal, awarded by the Chinese government of Chiang Kai-shek, and in her acceptance speech she outright condemned the practices of the United States government in international narcotics control.
+Around the same time as her trip to the Philippines, in February 1930, Wright received the Lin Tse Hsu Memorial Medal, awarded by the Chinese government of Chiang Kai-shek, and in her acceptance speech she outright condemned the practices of the United States government in international narcotics control.
 She received the medal on the same day as Stephen G. Porter and Ellen La Motte.

 In 1942, Wright came to loggerheads with George Morlock concerning trade negotiations between Harry J. Anslinger, the Commissioner of the Federal Bureau of Narcotics (FBN), and Allah Yar Saleh, the Chief of the New York–based Iranian Trade and Economic Commission.
 Wright insisted that negotiations with Iran include American demands on the Iranians regarding narcotics, but Morlock was against this, insisting that opium was a small issue.

 At the end of World War II, Wright was considered for a mission by Anslinger to be deployed to Iran to inspect that country's opium production and agricultural sector, but the mission never occurred.
 The first FBN mission to Iran would later be taken underway by Supervisory Agents Garland H. Williams and George Hunter White.

 In 1944, she also came to an impasse with Anslinger.
 Wright was certain that the only way to end narcotics was to force the issue in the old asian colonies of Europe, but Anslinger had already moved his attention to Iran.
 She maneuvered around Anslinger and convinced Congressman Walter Judd to deliver the "Judd Resolution."

 Wright was involved in campaigning against opium until she died in 1952, having only the year prior been instrumental in getting the Boggs Act of 1951 passed through Congress.